srikarthickeyanganapathy/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import pandas, numpy and mathplotlib.pyplot.
+1. Import pandas, numpy and sklearn
-2. Trace the best fit line and calculate the cost function.
+2. Calculate the values for the training data set
-3. Calculate the gradient descent and plot the graph for it.
+3. Calculate the values for the test data set
-4. Predict the profit for two population sizes.
+4. Plot the graph for both the data sets and calculate for MAE, MSE and RMSE

 ## Program:
 ```